PicThrive/PicThriveApi/tokens.rst

     * **TypeAndModified**: Type + Unix time this token was last updated.
     * **TypeAndNum**: Type + # of photos in this token.
     * **Token**: The actual token string.
     * **GroupId**: Optional.
-If this token is linked to a group, this will be specified.
+If this token is linked to a Group, this will be specified.
     * **GroupToken**: Optional.
-If this token is linked to a group, this will be specified.
+If this token is linked to a Group, this will be specified.
     * **LockedToGroup**: Optional.
-If set to true this token can only be used on the given group.
+If set to true this token can only be used on the given Group.
     * **NumPhotos**: The number of photos this token is worth. -1 => unlimited.
     * **OrderId**: Optional.
 Only set if the token has been redeemed.
 Will specify the Order Id.